Feeling Better – Plans Being Made

 Plans are being made…….

 I’m trying to limit this trip out to four months.
 Essentially, I would like this trip to take half the time compared to our last trip west.
 So we will have shorter stops between getting to the ‘desired’ locations.
-And what are some of these desired locations you may ask?

 First off, it starts with a stop at two of the great lakes, Lake Erie and then Lake Michigan.
 September of 2015 we visited Lake Ontario.
 Three out of the five, not too shabby.
 That leaves us Lake Huron and Lake Superior which we’ll probably hit up when we get a chance to head into Canada.
-Here’s some cool facts about the Great Lakes in case you ‘re interested.

-I gave you guys a clue about what we were planning this spring a few blog posts ago.
-The clue was ‘yellow’ and I’m sure it didn’t take you very long to realize that after Lake Michigan, we’re going to beeline it to Yellowstone National Park, woohoo!
+After Lake Michigan, we’re going to beeline it to Yellowstone National Park, woohoo!
 I’m very excited about this and we’ll be staying well over a week.
 Reservations have been secured already as they book up fast!
 I’m also trying to book the popular state parks in advance as well.

 Virginia to Yellowstone: